 - 3to become very bad Her health broke down under the pressure of work. see also nervous breakdown

-- 2to destroy something or make it disappear, especially a particular feeling or attitude that someone has to break down resistance/opposition to break down someone's reserve/shyness Attempts must be made to break down the barriers of fear and hostility which divide the two communities.
+- 2to destroy something or make it disappear, especially a particular feeling or attitude that somebody has to break down resistance/opposition to break down somebody’s reserve/shyness Attempts must be made to break down the barriers of fear and hostility which divide the two communities.

-- 3 to divide something into parts in order to analyze it or make it easier to do Break your expenditures down into bills, food, and other.
+- 3to divide something into parts in order to analyse it or make it easier to do Break your expenditure down into bills, food and other.
 Each lesson is broken down into several units. related noun breakdown

 - 4to make a substance separate into parts or change into a different form in a chemical process Sugar and starch are broken down in the stomach. related noun breakdown